 I was too engrossed in the reflection to notice that the fire had gotten to my fingers.
 A sharp pain stabbed through my fire induced stupor but I was too oblivious to notice.
 I liked the idea of having fire inside of me.
 The flame grew hotter and at last, I gazed at my fingers in a daze.
 I'd dropped the match in the toilet bowl again, but my fingers were red and one was bleeding.

 I felt no pain however, just the feeling that I'd finally found a real friend.
 To this day, fire hasn't let me down.

 I know I seem insane to you, but sanity is relative to the perspective of the beholder.
 To me, it's perfectly normal to consider as a friend that which saves you.
 Fire has saved me more times than I can count, and I can count very far.

 There are people out there that consider their guns, cars and pets their friends.
 So why should fire being my friend be any stranger?
 Sometimes people don't make sense and it is mainly one of the reasons that I didn't socialize very often at any point in my life.
 If I ever talked to anyone, it was because I wanted to inform them that I wished to be left alone.

 Follow me, I need to show you something.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Di_MenciaWrite a Review